KevinATucker/Photo-Album/README.md

 ### Getting Started
 To setup the app
-- `nvm use` --If you don't have the current version of node it will need to be installed
+- `nvm use`    If you don't have the current version of node it will need to be installed
 - `npm install`

 To add to it to your console run